 New Yorkers love a show but tend to steer clear of Broadway.
 Luckily there is always a fantastic array of superb off-Broadway shows to choose from, with places like the Public Theater in the East Village, where Hamilton was first performed, leading the way.
 Live music, and particularly jazz is a big deal in the Big Apple as well, and there’s nothing quite like a dingy, atmospheric jazz club like Antique Garage to provide an elegant and sophisticated night out.

 Thrift shopping in the East Village is about as ‘New York’ as you can get.
 Goodwill, the Salvation Army, and Beacon’s Closet have branches across the city, but in the East Village, you’ll find a far more select, curated collection of vintage pieces and bargain finds.
 Places like Buffalo Exchange, L Train Vintage, and the Housing Works in SoHo offer up a wonderful shopping experience.
 For an entirely different environment, head to the Union Square Greenmarket.
 This outdoor market is where locals stock up on fruit and veg, as well as artisan crafts and home-made produce.
+A professional New York proposal photographer that will capture your marriage proposal in a contemporary and candid style of photography.
+Your photographer will ensure you return home with beautiful photos that will last a lifetime and can be shared with friends & family.

 The most New York meal of the day, locals in NYC take brunch very seriously.
 Most weekends are defined by this superb mixture of breakfast and lunch, and you should get involved if you want to truly experience New York like a local.
 Some of the best brunch options in the city include Cafe Mogador in the East Village, Tiny’s on West Broadway, Jack’s Wife Freda in Chelsea, the West Village and Soho, and Bar Pitti in Greenwich Village.